miquelarranz/queues/README.md

 ## Decisions & Stack

 - The app is built with [Remix](https://remix.run/).
 I wanted to give a try to the framework and live all the end-to-end journey.
 - The app uses [Tailwind](https://tailwindcss.com/) to style all the components.
 I'm a big fan of Tailwind!
-I combine it with daisyUI to generate easily some components.
+I have combined it with [daisyUI](https://daisyui.com/) to easily generate some components.
 - The app is connected to a [Supabase](https://supabase.io/) database for now.

 I will manage authentication there as well.
 This is a temporal approach, I plan to work on the server side at some point with